Neom: Aquellum

 In January 2024, Neom announced Aquellum, a "subterranean digitalized community of the future" that would "invert architectural principles to integrate with nature".
 Described as an "upside-down skyscraper", it is planned to be dug into a 450 m mountain, with access from an underwater square.

 Leyja

-Leyja is a planned tourist destination which is designed to support the Saudi Vision 2030 plan for a sustainable tourism industry.
-According to the Saudi Press Agency, 95 per cent of Leyja's land area will be preserved for natural space.
+Leyja is a planned tourist destination that is designed to support the Saudi Vision 2030 plan for a sustainable tourism industry.
+According to the Saudi Press Agency, 95 percent of Leyja's land area will be preserved for natural space.
 Leyja includes three Hotels which are the Adventure Hotel, designed by Office for Metropolitan Architecture (OMA), Oasis Hotel, designed by Mario Cucinella Architects (MCA), and the Wellness Hotel, designed by Killa Design.
 The hotels will provide 120 boutique rooms and suites.

+Elanan

+Announced on February 24, 2024, Elanan is a planned 80 room and suite ultra-luxury wellness retreat for guests to find "peace, rest, and rejuvenation" and is designed to blend with the surrounding nature with Mark Foster Gage as the project's architect.

 Agriculture

 Neom plans for 6500 ha of the surrounding land to become agricultural fields and to rely heavily on genetically engineered crops.